-18 In comparison with the first Plan 2014-16, this was an improved delivery and performance against a more targeted and ambitious Plan.
+In comparison with the first Plan 2014-16, this was an improved delivery and performance against a more targeted and ambitious Plan.

-19 While the IRM has the final word, our assessment is that overall 24 out of the possible 25 milestones and six out of seven commitments were completed in full with one commitment being substantially completed.
-All four commitments in New Zealand's first Plan 2014-16, were rated as substantially completed.
+While the IRM has the final word, our assessment is that overall 24 out of the possible 25 milestones and six out of seven commitments were completed in full with one commitment being substantially completed.